VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference: INTRODUCTION

-Recent advances in Vision-Language-Action models (VLAs) such as $\pi_{0.5}$~\cite{intelligence2025pi_}, Gemini~\cite{team2025gemini,abdolmaleki2025gemini} and Gr00t~\cite{gr00tn1_2025} have demonstrated remarkable capabilities in solving complex robotic tasks.
+Recent advances in Vision-Language-Action models (VLAs) such as $\pi_{0.5}$~\cite{intelligence2025pi_} and GR00T~\cite{gr00tn1_2025} have demonstrated remarkable capabilities in solving complex robotic tasks.
 In real-world deployment, these models are typically executed under a \textit{synchronous inference} paradigm: the robot first performs model inference to generate an action chunk~\cite{zhao2023learning}, then sequentially executes the actions before initiating the next inference cycle.
-This sequential pipeline introduces action stalls and delayed reactions to environmental changes, since the model remains idle during action execution and cannot update its perception in real time~\cite{black2025real}.
-As a result, many VLA demonstration videos are sped up by several times to mask the discontinuous and slow motion.
+This sequential pipeline not only introduces action stalls, but also prevents the robot from perceiving and reacting to environmental changes during execution, significantly increasing reaction latency and limiting its ability to handle tasks requiring fast, dynamic interaction~\cite{black2025real}.

-To prevent this stop-and-go behavior, researchers have proposed \textit{asynchronous inference}~\cite{shukor2025smolvla, black2025real,sendai2025leave,ma2025running}.
-In a nutshell, asynchronous inference allows the robot to execute the current action chunk while simultaneously performing inference for the next one.
-Because the execution duration of an action chunk is typically longer than the model inference time, the robot can immediately switch to the next chunk once the inference completes, avoiding idle period between chunks~\cite{shukor2025smolvla, black2025real,sendai2025leave,ma2025running}.
+To prevent this stop-and-go behavior and reduce reaction latency, researchers have proposed \textit{asynchronous inference}~\cite{shukor2025smolvla, black2025real,sendai2025leave,ma2025running}.
+Specifically, asynchronous inference allows the robot to execute the current action chunk while simultaneously performing inference for the next one.
+Because the execution duration of an action chunk is typically longer than the model inference time, the robot can immediately switch to the next chunk once the inference completes, avoiding the idle period between chunks~\cite{shukor2025smolvla, black2025real,sendai2025leave,ma2025running}.
 This design eliminates action stalls and allows the robot to perform smooth, continuous motion.
 Moreover, since inference is performed continuously, the robot can maintain real-time perception and thus react to environmental changes more promptly and accurately~\cite{black2025real,ma2025running}.
 In summary, asynchronous inference provides a promising way to achieve smooth, accurate, and fast reaction control for VLAs.